Video Tours: the New Normal

 Video Tour Advantages

 Friedman Studios capitalized on 4k aerial footage of The Merge Eastvale property to showcase the site’s corporate neighbors.
-In short, the aerial footage afforded potential tenants a view of the property that in-person tours alone cannot.
-The video tour format affords buyers several key features that site photography and in-person tours do not.
+In short, the aerial footage and progress photography affords potential tenants a view of the property that in-person tours alone cannot.
+The video tour format shows buyers several key features, such as the proximity to ports, that in-person tours do not.
 With the video tour, they get visuals of the proximity to ports, airports, corporate neighbors, and freeways.
-In sum, The Merge Eastvale Video Tour allows prospective tenants to see the complexities of the property, giving them more than an in-person tour can.
+In sum, The Merge Eastvale Video Tour and progress photography allow prospective tenants to see the complexities of the subject property, giving them more than an in-person tour can.